AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 even in scarcity or starvation or war or authoritarianism...?

-[Hannah Arendt](https://en.wikipedia.org/wiki/Eichmann_in_Jerusalem) argued that the presence of a moral choice and the undeniable power of non-violent resistance is always there even under totalitarianism.
+In one of her works, philosopher [Hannah Arendt](https://en.wikipedia.org/wiki/Eichmann_in_Jerusalem) argued that the presence of a moral choice and the undeniable power of non-violent resistance is always there even under totalitarianism.

 is this claim applicable to all cases of human suffering though?